Red Meat, is it really good or not for you?

 Nevertheless, not all red meat has the same health effects.

-The association between red meat and increased risk of heart disease, of death and diabetes, was found in processed meat, but not in unprocessed red meat.
+The association between red meat and increased risk of heart disease, death, and diabetes, was found in processed meat, but not in unprocessed red meat.

 Many observational studies show that red meat consumption is associated with an increased risk of cancer especially colorectal cancer, but the risk looks very low and most related to the cooking method than the ultimate health effect of meat.